 But the problem is that everyone in your industry wants those precious leads but the ones who are successful are the ones with good strategy.

 Here are 4 things you MUST be doing when running Google ads to ensure success.

-Do not focus on your cost per click but I want you to focus on your CPA or cost of acquiring a new lead and subsequently the cost of acquiring a new customer.
+Do not focus on your cost per click, but I want you to focus on your CPA or the cost of acquiring a new lead and subsequently the cost of acquiring a new customer.

 I’ll assure you that your competition is bidding based on lifetime value.
-They understand the long term revenue value and this is #1 place where businesses will lose out with Google ads because it seems too expensive.
+They understand the long-term revenue value and this is the #1 place where businesses will lose out with Google ads because it seems too expensive.